Internal invocation helper to apply global backpressure gating + retry + normalization

 Get variable

-Get the variable by the variable key. *
+Get a variable by its key.

 Return a read-only snapshot of currently registered job workers.